sergiosja/flashcards/README.md

 npm install
 ```

 In any case, I have used Next.js with a JSON server.

-Create a folder called data and move [this](https://github.com/sergiosja/flashcards/blob/main/db.json) file inside it.
+## Initialise DB

+Move [this](https://github.com/sergiosja/flashcards/blob/main/db.json) file into the data folder

 ## Run